barongello/hiring_test/README.md

 ### 🧩 **Task Breakdown by Role (Ordered by Importance):**

 #### **Frontend Developer:**
 - Style the login page to be visually appealing and responsive.
+[Done]
 - Create a modal dialog for level selection (Easy, Medium, Hard).
+[IT ALREADY EXISTS]

 #### **Backend Developer:**
 - Implement a simple API endpoint to save game results.
+[IT ALREADY EXISTS]
 - Create a route to fetch the game result history (no need for complex authentication).
+[Done]

 #### **Full Stack Developer:**
 - Complete both the Frontend and Backend tasks.
+[Done]
 - Integrate the API to display the game result history on a new page.
+[Done]

 #### **Web3 Developer:**
 - Implement MetaMask wallet connection.
+[Done]
 - Show a message displaying the connected wallet address.
+[Done]

 #### **Designer:**
 - Create assets like a styled Play button and card designs.